zBlock-2/audit-report/README.md

 Summa’s 2-sided mechanism that overall provides a proof of solvency of an entity provides two useful proofs:

 (a) **Proof of grand sums**: the centralized entity submits a public cryptographic [commitment](https://github.com/summa-dev/summa-solvency/blob/52373464b7ac4e76f7601cd51a10f84655ad387f/contracts/src/Summa.sol#L144) clamining the sum of each asset in wallets it controls is greater than or equal a _claimed_ total sum of _liabilities_ to its users in that asset.
-In the KZG-based Version B of the protocol, a a [proof is attached](https://github.com/summa-dev/summa-solvency/blob/fec83a747ead213261aecfaf4a01b43fff9731ee/contracts/src/Summa.sol#L230) to the commitment attesting it was calculated correctly.
+In the KZG-based Version B of the protocol, a [proof is attached](https://github.com/summa-dev/summa-solvency/blob/fec83a747ead213261aecfaf4a01b43fff9731ee/contracts/src/Summa.sol#L230) to the commitment attesting it was calculated correctly.